dotnet/docs/docs/csharp/csharp-7.md

 In C#, `throw` has always been a statement.
 Because `throw` is a statement, not an expression, there were C# constructs where you could not use it.
 These included conditional expressions, null coalescing expressions, and some lambda expressions.
-The addition of expression bodied members adds more locations where `throw` expressions would be useful.
+The addition of expression-bodied members adds more locations where `throw` expressions would be useful.
 So that you can write any of these constructs, C# 7 introduces *throw expressions*.